CezarManolache/OverTheWire-Bandit/levels/level00-05.md

 ## **Solution**
 * Change into the `inhere` directory: cd inhere
-* After that we must do 'ls -la' to find the hidden file "...Hiding-From-You" , only then we can do 'cat ...Hiding-From-You'.
+* After that we must do `ls -la` to find the hidden file "...Hiding-From-You" , only then we can do `cat ...Hiding-From-You`.
 * Doing so we've received the key: 2WmrDFRmJIq3IPxneAaMGhap0pFhF3NJ

 # Bandit Level 4 → Level 5